The Price of Love (Meow!) | Wealthsimple

 Step Two: Buying (or Adopting) a Cat

-There’s more than one way to find a cat (we apologize for the expression), and how you do it will affect how much the cat will cost.
+There’s more than one way to find a cat (we apologise for the expression), and how you do it will affect how much the cat will cost.
 You could find Garfield through a tear-off sign in the break room, or meowing in a shelter, even through a fancy cat breeder — and that will affect the price tag of your cat.
-If you get a purebred cat from a breeder, it can be pricey — a Persian can cost $790 CAD, or as much as $1,975 CAD.
+If you get a purebred cat from a breeder, it can be pricey — a Persian can cost £790 GBP, or as much as £1,975 GBP.
 Some shelters even require a fee so they can stay in business and keep caring for animals that have been abandoned until they can find them a new home.

 We tend to prefer shelters — they’re cheaper and better for the world.
 And shelter cats are also often less expensive in the long run — purebred cats, especially Persians, for example, are prone to genetic health issues that may end up costing.
 Should you choose to go the breeder route, there are ethical breeders out there — and there are exploitative, profit-turning kitty mills too.
 It’s up to you to research and decide where you want to get your cat.
 One place to start is the International Cat Association (TICA) and its list of breeders who’ve signed a code of ethics.